 We have a volunteer role to fit your interests!
 Following is a list of some of the opportunities available.
 If you are interested, please fill out an application to get started.

 We need facilitators in every program.
 Facilitators attend programming and events.
 They can be trainers, experienced dog handlers, “cat people” – just safe, humane people.
 They work with dog-and-handler teams when we need people to facilitate and manage the interactions between program participants and Safe Humane Ambassador dogs and their handlers.
 This may be in churches, high schools, grade schools, detention centers and at tabling events or community festivals.

 Dogs and their guardians are integral to Safe Humane Chicago programs.
 They give participants an opportunity to connect with an animal in a positive, safe environment.
-We need these dog-and-handler teams to work with children in community settings, with high school students learning about companion animals in communities and teaching grade school students, with incarcerated youth at the Illinois Youth Center Chicago, and in general Safe Humane Chicago presentations (neighborhood festivals, community events, press conferences).
+We need these teams to work with children in community settings, high school students learning about companion animals in communities and teaching grade school students, incarcerated youth at the Illinois Youth Center Chicago, teenagers and adults seeking to connect with needy animals and to give back to their communities or learn job skills, and in general Safe Humane Chicago presentations (neighborhood festivals, community events, press conferences).

 Experienced dog handlers

-We need dog handlers to help in shelter dog and Court Case Dogs manners classes (currently at Chicago Animal Care and Control, where city volunteer requirements also apply, including fingerprinting).
-Dog handlers may also help in puppy and dog training classes in the community.
+We need dog handlers to help in shelter dog and Court Case Dogs manners classes (currently at Chicago Animal Care and Control (CACC), where city volunteer requirements also apply, including fingerprinting).
+Dog handlers may also help in all of our programs working with CACC animals and in puppy and dog training classes in the community.